dantebarr/HangMan/README.md

 # HangMan
-This is a standard hangman game implemented in java using Jframe
+This is a standard hangman game implemented in java using Jframe.